Skip to Main Content

 Once you’ve selected what you want to invest in, you can set up auto-invest and buy your pies automatically.
 If you want to buy individual stocks or funds in your portfolio, you can turn off auto-invest at any point and simply buy any stock or fund that’s in one of your pies.

-In order to reduce its costs, M1 places trades during a “trade window” each day.
+In order to reduce its costs, M1 places trades during two “trade windows” each day.
 The morning trade window begins at 9:30 a.m., so you’ll need to have your order in before that to have it executed that trading day.
-You may also have access to an afternoon window starting at 3 p.m. if you’re a member of the M1 Plus program (more below).
+The afternoon window starts at 3 p.m.

 Low costs and low account minimum